 American soprano Sarah Coburn is captivating international audiences with her “precision placement, mercury speed, and a gorgeous liquid gold tone, gilded by a thrilling top and bottom register” (The Globe and Mail).
 Following her performances as Lucie de Lammermoor at Glimmerglass Opera, the New York Observer noted “she turns out to have qualities that have made legends out of so many of her predecessors, from Adelina Patti to Maria Callas: stage charisma, a thrilling upper register and, crucially, a fearlessness about abandoning herself to opera’s most abandoned heroine … this is a palpably exciting voice … Ms. Coburn is a budding prima donna of exceptional promise.”

-Ms. Coburn’s 2019-2020 season sees her returning to Tulsa to sing Strauss’s Four Last Songs with the Tulsa Symphony, and reprisals of the role of Lucia in Lucia di Lammermoor with the Tivoli Festival and with Lyric Opera Kansas City.
-She also returns to Opera Santa Barbara to perform Juliette in their production of Roméo et Juliette.
+Ms. Coburn’s 2019-2020 season includes her return to Tulsa to sing Strauss’s Four Last Songs with the Tulsa Symphony, and a reprisal of the role of Lucia in Lucia di Lammermoor with the Tivoli Festival and with Lyric Opera Kansas City.
+She was also originally scheduled to return to Opera Santa Barbara to perform Juliette in their production of Roméo et Juliette before the COVID-19 shortened 2019-2020 season.

 Last season, Ms. Coburn returned to the role of Rosina in Il barbiere di Siviglia with Tulsa Opera and Marie in La fille du regiment with Opera Carolina.
 The previous season saw her company and role debut as the title role in Manon with Opera Santa Barbara, concerts with tenor Lawrence Brownlee at both the Tivoli Festival and with the Copenhagen Philharmonic, Rossini’s Stabat Mater with the Choral Arts Society of Washington led by Antony Walker, and Mahler’s Symphony No. 4 with the Tulsa Symphony Orchestra.